Azure/terraform-azurerm-avm-res-network-virtualnetwork/examples/existing_vnet/README.md

 <!-- BEGIN_TF_DOCS -->
 # Azure Verified Module for Azure Virtual Networks

-This code sample shows how to create and manage Azure Virtual Networks (vNets) and associate route tables.
+This code sample shows how to create and manage subnets for pre-existing virtual networks.

 ```hcl
 terraform {